TechAndCheck/forki/README.md

 1. Download the "Selenium Server (Grid)" JAR package at https://www.selenium.dev/downloads/
 2. Save it to the folder of this package
-3. Test that it works by running java -jar ./selenium-server-4.2.1.jar standalone (note the actual version you downloaded)
+3. Test that it works by running `java -jar ./selenium-server-4.2.1.jar standalone --session-timeout 1000` (note the actual version you downloaded)

 ## Testing

-1. Turn on the Selenium server java -jar ./selenium-server-4.2.1.jar standalone in a separate pane or window
+1. Turn on the Selenium server `java -jar ./selenium-server-4.2.1.jar standalone --session-timeout 1000` in a separate pane or window
 2. `rake test`

 ## Debugging